-The measure establishes that a simple majority vote is required to adopt, amend, revise, or repeal a county charter, or adopt, amend, revised, repeal, or surrender a city charter.
+The measure establishes that a simple majority vote is required to adopt, amend, revise, or repeal a county charter, or adopt, amend, revise, repeal, or surrender a city charter.
+It also specifies that a county or city may amend its charter to require a supermajority or double majority vote, or other heightened vote requirement, for measures imposing or increasing fees, taxes, assessments, fines, penalties, charges, or any other revenue-generating mechanisms.
 The measure takes effect on the 91st day following adjournment sine die.